How to Extract vCard Photo URI Using GroupDocs.Metadata in Java

 Practical Applications

-Extracting vCard photo URIs can be beneficial in several real-world scenarios:
+Extracting vCard photo URIs is useful in many real‑world scenarios:

 Performance Considerations